siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 The same idea is used here.
 Mass is self-confined energy.
 A massive body is therefore a concentrated background organization of electromagnetic energy flow.
 A passing field perturbs that background, and the background response contributes a secondary electromagnetic field.
+In chapter 7, $\mathbf{E}$ and
-Because the background is itself electromagnetic, the response is not electric-only.
-Both constitutive channels shift together:
+$\mathbf{B}$ were identified as complementary aspects of one organized flow, not as independent substances.
+For that reason the response is not electric-only.
+A perturbation of the background shifts both constitutive channels together:

 $$
 \varepsilon_\text{eff}(r)=\varepsilon_0\bigl(1+2\eta(r)\bigr),